dnmfarrell/jp/README.md

 An upsert operation is yet another way to modify data: if the key exists, update it, otherwise insert the data.
 The `.upsertobj` macro does this.

 ### Programming
-So far all of these conditional operations (filter, delete, update, upsert) are key based.
+So far all of these conditional operations are key based.
 That means the input string needs to exactly match the pair key to take effect.
 What if I want to take some action based on a pair _value_ instead?
 Now I can't use a predefined macro, I have to program the transformation myself.

 For this scenario, imagine I am streaming GitHub user profiles to jp, and want to filter my profile out of the stream.

 First I need to extract the login pair:

-    cat gh-profile.json | jp -m macros.jp .dup '"login"' .filterobj
+    cat gh-profile.json | jp .dup '"login"' .keyval "dnmfarrell"
     {
-      "login": "dnmfarrell"
-    }
-    {
       "login": "dnmfarrell",
       ...
     }

 To avoid losing the input object, I duplicate it first, with `.dup`.
-Then I use the `.filterobj` macro to extract the login pair. jp now prints the stack containing the two objects.
+Then I use the `.keyval` to extract the login pair value. jp then prints the stack containing the string and the object.
 I find it easier to inspect the stack using plain output:

-    cat gh-profile.json | jp -P -m macros.jp .dup '"login"' .filterobj {"login":"dnmfarrell"}
+    cat gh-profile.json | jp -P .dup '"login"' .keyval "dnmfarrell"
     {"login":"dnmfarrell", ...}

-Now each line is one stack entry, I can easily count that there are 2 objects on the stack.
+Now each line is one stack entry, I can easily count that there are 2 entries on the stack.
 Next I need to test whether the username is my own:

-    cat gh-profile.json | jp -P -m macros.jp .dup '"login"' .filterobj .v '"dnmfarrell"' .eq true
+    cat gh-profile.json | jp -P .dup '"login"' .keyval '"dnmfarrell"' .eq true
     {"login":"dnmfarrell", ...}

 Now the top stack value is a boolean, I can use `.if` to take some optional action:

-    cat gh-profile.json | jp -P -m macros.jp .dup '"login"' .filterobj .v '"dnmfarrell"' .eq .if .pop
+    cat gh-profile.json | jp -P .dup '"login"' .keyval '"dnmfarrell"' .eq .if .pop

 Because `.if` consumes the boolean, only the object is left on the stack.
 If it matches my username, I pop it off the stack.
 As the stack is empty, jp does not print anything.